On the balance of probabilities if you own a flat in Machen you actually own a long leasehold interest over your property

-Leasehold premises in Machen with over 100 years left on the lease are sometimes referred to as ‘virtual freehold’.
+Leasehold premises in Machen with in excess of one hundred years outstanding on the lease are sometimes referred to as ‘virtual freehold’.
 This is where the lease is worth the same as a freehold interest in your home.
-In such circumstances there is often little to be gained by buying the freehold unless savings on ground rent and service charges merit it.
+In such situations there is often little upside in buying the freehold unless savings on ground rent and service charges justify it.

 Lender | Requirement |